 Visiting Student status is typically intended for undergraduate students taking a year abroad.
 Please note that there are no taught graduate courses available to graduate visiting students.
 If you are a graduate student, there are two possible options available to you as a registered Visiting Student: you can either follow the curriculum of an undergraduate course, or undertake a period of research under a supervisor as a Recognised Student.

-As a Visiting Student you become a member of an Oxford college, and it is the college that will arrange for your tuition or supervision.
-Oxford does not award a degree or any other qualification for one year of study as a Visiting Student, but colleges are willing to provide a record of achievement, for example for credit purposes at the home institution.
+As a registered Visiting Student you become a member of an Oxford college, and it is the college that will arrange for your tuition or supervision.
+Oxford does not award a degree or any other qualification for one year of study as a Visiting Student, but colleges are willing to provide a transcript, for example for credit purposes at the home institution.
 If necessary (for example, for an employer) the University would be able to confirm that you were listed on the Register as a Visiting Student.